williamo1099/williamo1099/README.md

 ## <img width="30px" float="left" alt="Cassette" src="images/cassette.gif"> About Me

 <img width="150px" align="right" alt="Tsumugi Kotobuki" src="images/mugi-kotobuki-fish.gif">
 Yo!
-I'm a junior programmer embarking on his journey as a programmer.
+I'm a junior programmer embarking on his journey in the <i>Matrix</i> world.

 Here are some personal and random facts about me since you're curious (if not, you probably have skipped this part).